M A P S Collection

 Palm tree husk -molding paste - acrylic paint - ink on canvas, 48 x 36 × 4 in

-Mauna Loa, a sacred active volcano on the Island of Hawai’i, erupted on Lā Kūʻokoʻa (Hawaiian Independence Day), November 28th, 2022.
-The soft, misty violet background in this piece was inspired by the morning sun casting its light on the Mauna as seen from Chain of Crater’s Road in Volcanoes National Park.
-And, the other portion of this color palette is influenced by the dark rainbow iridescence of crystalized minerals of lava rock.
+Mauna Loa, a sacred active volcano on the Island of Hawai’i, erupted after 38 years of dormancy on November 27th, 2022, during the time I was creating this piece.
+The soft, violet-tinted background represents the hue of Mauna Loa in early dawn's light as seen from Chain of Crater’s Road in Volcanoes National Park.
 The palm tree husk material creates textures resembling a type of basaltic lava that forms in ropey or smooth undulating masses called Pahoehoe.
+Layered colors produce the illusion of dark rainbow iridescence of crystalized minerals.
 The thin hairlike fibers of the husk represent the strands of volcanic glass formed in vigorous lava fountains, known as Pele's Hair.

 Down Where It's Wetter (2022)